streamdal/streamdal/README.md

 | `SNITCH_WASM_TIMEOUT` | No | Timeout for wasm execution in milliseconds | `1s` |

-When using these shims, message rules which cause a message to be dropped during publish or consumption will return the error `dataqual.ErrMessageDropped`.
+When using these shims, message rules which cause a message to be dropped during publish or consumption will return the error `snitch.ErrMessageDropped`.
 This should be handled by your code if necessary.

 ### Golang Shims